MicrosoftDocs/fabric-docs/docs/data-factory/connector-sharepoint-online-list-copy-activity.md

 1. The SharePoint List Online connector uses service principal authentication to connect to SharePoint.
 Follow these steps to set it up:

-1. Register an application with the Microsoft Identity platform.
+1. Register an application with the Microsoft identity platform.
 To learn how, go to [Quickstart: Register an application with the Microsoft identity platform](/azure/active-directory/develop/quickstart-register-app).
 Make note of these values, which you use to define the connection:

    - Application ID
    - Application key